DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Report Viewer and Data Grid for Blazor —  Integrate an AI Assistant based on Azure OpenAI
+# Report Viewer and Grid for Blazor —  Integrate an AI Assistant based on Azure OpenAI

-This example integrates an AI assistant into DevExpress Blazor Components.
+This example integrates an AI assistant to DevExpress Blazor Components.
 User requests and assistant responses are displayed on-screen using the [DevExpress Blazor AI Chat](http://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat?v=24.2) component.

 With an AI Assistant integrated in our AI-chat component, you can filter and manipulate data, generate document summaries, and ask context-aware questions about report content, table data, and more — all within the user interface.